While you’ve been busy managing your workforce and the pandemic, cybercriminals have been devising new ways to steal your data and take your money.

 - Home-based cyberattacks.
 You knew this was coming.
 With more employees working remotely, cybersecurity weaknesses can appear and be exploited more easily.
 Despite their diligence, remote workers can let their cybersecurity guard down and become laxer about security.
 At the same time, they may be distracted by kids, pets, and other family and home responsibilities.
 Cybercriminals know this and have stepped up social engineering and ransomware attacks.
 Remote workers also are more likely to use personal devices and wifi that aren’t as secure as those they use at work.
 This is a good time to retrain employees about phishing and other cyber vulnerabilities they need to be alert to.

 - Social media attacks.
 Poor authentication and verification practices can enable social media attacks.
-For instance, a hacker can post about a webinar and steal information or get into your system when one of your employee signs up and shares their email or other information.
+For instance, a hacker can post about a webinar and steal information or get into your system when one of your employee signs up and shares their email or other data.

 - Compromised human identities.
 While this is more common with celebrities and public figures, cybercriminals will be increasing efforts to target and steal private personal data.
 They then will use this for bribery or extortion.